Ulflander/lyonesse/SPEC.md

 ## Line

-There three kind of lines:
+There are three kind of lines:

+- Empty lines (zero or more spaces/tabs)
-- A comment, if the line starts with the char `#`
+- A comment, if the line starts with the char `#` (even with spaces before the `#`)
-- An empty line
 - A key/value pair, the key being the name, and its associated value.
     - Separator between key and value is char `:`

-## Indentation

 ## Key

+- Authorized chars for keys are `[a-zA-Z0-9\-_]`
 - If the key contains a hyphen (`-`) char, it should be converted to underscore `_` when converted to JS

 ## Value

-Here are the detailled specifications:

-- A Jessy file is a list of key/value pairs, one per line.
+- Value can be anything
+- It should be copied as is in Sass
+- For JS, it should be converted in case it's a number.
+A number is anything that contains only chars `[0-9\.]`

 ## Example